Szymon-Budziak/Databases_course_AGH/README.md

-# Databases exercises solutions
+# Databases course at AGH UST
-This is the repository with solutions from Databases (Bazy danych) exercises at AGH.
-Here I will share all of the codes written by me and codes written during exercises.
-All codes are written in English but the content of the exercises are written in Polish.
-The language used in all of the exercises is SQL and the relational database management system is Microsoft SQL Server.
+The repository with solutions from Databases (Bazy danych) lab classes at AGH UST.
+Here I will share all of the codes written by me and codes written during laboratories.
+All codes are written in English but the content is in Polish.
+The leading programming language during this course was SQL and the relational database management system is Microsoft SQL Server.
+The repository consists of solutions for assignments during the course.
 ## Table of contents
 Table of contents consists of specific sections in repository.
 Each section consists of solved exercises with content.
 1. [Lab 1](https://github.com/Szymon-Budziak/Databases_exercises_solutions/tree/main/Lab_1)